jfasch/jfasch-home/trainings/material/soup/linux/hardware/group.rst

    :local:

 A very incomplete collection of hardware related topics.
-Linux has much much more, so this section is expanded continuously.
+Linux has much much more, and this section is expanded continuously.

 Contents
 --------